Main Concepts and Settings

 - Task – measured and final target.
 It can be the internal tasks of the team, which is purely technical, not having any direct value for the customer.

-- Bug – a defect, remark on the product, which must be eliminated.
+- Bug – an error, remark on the product, which must be eliminated.

 - Type (1)—field for selecting a type of issue;